cybercongress/go-cyber/docs/run_validator.md

 ### Jailing

-If your validator got under slashing conditions, it will be jailed.
+If your validator went under slashing conditions, it will be jailed.
-After such event, an operator must unjail the validator manually:
+After such an event, an operator must unjail the validator manually:

 ```bash
 docker exec -ti bostrom cyber tx slashing unjail --from=<your_key_name> --chain-id bostrom --gas-prices 0.01boot --gas 300000